Battle of the Blue Ridge

 The Battle of the Blue Ridge is an American college football series between the Dukes of James Madison University and the Flames of Liberty University, two NCAA Division I Football Bowl Subdivision (FBS) programs located in the Blue Ridge Mountains region of the Commonwealth of Virginia.
-The rivalry began in 1980, and James Madison (JMU) leads the all-time series 13–6, as of their most recent meeting in 2025, the first time as FBS opponents.
+The rivalry began in 1980, and James Madison (JMU) leads the all-time series 14–6, as of their most recent meeting in 2026.

 History

 1980s

 The rivalry began in 1980 when James Madison, in its first year as an NCAA Division I-AA (now FCS) program, scheduled Liberty Baptist College (now Liberty University), which was in its final year as a member of the National Association of Intercollegiate Athletics (NAIA).
 The Dukes would win the matchup 30–14 in Harrisonburg.

 In 1981, Liberty left the NAIA and joined the NCAA as a Division II member.
 The Flames and Dukes would play one another this season as well, with the Dukes winning 36–14 in Lynchburg.

 Liberty would remain a Division II program until 1987.
 During this period, The two schools would face each other an additional four times, with the matchups being split evenly at two wins for each school.

 In 1988, Liberty would move up a division to Division I-AA, the same level as James Madison.
 The 1988 matchup between the two schools was the first where both were a member of the same football subdivision.
 James Madison would win that game, while Liberty would win the final match of the decade the following year in 1989.